rackerlabs/support-how-to/content/cloud-backup/cloud-backup-troubleshooting.md

 You cannot recover your encrypted vault password.
 The vault password is stored only on the cloud server that is linked to that encrypted vault.
 If that password is forgotten, and the **bootstrap.json** file was overwritten or lost, there is no way to recover the password.

-### Unable to back up or restore files (Windows&reg; only)
+### Unable to back up or restore files (Windows only)

-Windows&reg; has the ability to *exclusively lock* a file, so that no other process can read or write to it.
+Windows has the ability to *exclusively lock* a file, so that no other process can read or write to it.
 This locking is common in database binary files, but many other programs use this locking protocol.
-If this locking occurs, the only workarounds are to close the program that has the exclusive lock, or restore the file into a different location.
+If this locking occurs, the only workarounds are to close the program that has the exclusive lock or restore the file into a different location.

-If you are backing up a file that you know will be exclusively locked, you should think about using VSS snapshots (if your version of Windows&reg;
-supports it), and back up the contents of the VSS snapshot.
+If you are backing up a file that you know will be exclusively locked, you should think about using VSS snapshots (if your version of Windows supports it), and back up the contents of the VSS snapshot.
 Using VSS snapshots enables you to get a proper backup of the file.

-The latest version of Cloud Backup for Windows&reg; automatically takes a VSS snapshot of the drive and attempts to back up files from it.
+The latest version of Cloud Backup for Windows automatically takes a VSS snapshot of the drive and attempts to back up files from it.

 ### System resource utilization